flutree/flutree/README.md

 Fork or clone this repository to use it on your own.

+You can do whatever you want, (optional: you can tag me on Twitter @iqfareez2)

 ## Watch speedcoding

 https://youtu.be/oANqiYLuK9U - Subscribe and like! :heart: